Outdooractive/mvt-tools/README.md

 .string =~ "^Some"   // true
 ```

-Known conditions:
+Conditions (evaluated left to right):

 ```
 .foo.bar == 1 and .value == 1 // true
 .foo == 1 or .bar == 2        // false
 .foo == 1 or .value == 1      // true
 .foo not          // true if foo does not exist
-.foo and .bar not // true if foo and bar don't exist together .foo or .bar not // true if neither foo nor bar exist .foo.bar not // true if bar in dictionary foo doesn't exist
+.foo and .bar not // true if foo and bar don't exist together .foo or .bar not  // true if neither foo nor bar exist .foo.bar not      // true if "bar" in dictionary "foo" doesn't exist
 ```

 ---